mgpeter/questward-todo/docs/product/decisions.md

 **Negative:** Removes the strongest daily-return hook.
 If retention is ever a goal, this is the first thing to revisit, and it should be revisited deliberately rather than by drift.

+**Superseded:** revisited deliberately, as this entry asked for, and reversed by DEC-013.
+The reasoning above is left intact because it is still the argument the new design has to answer, and the streak-freeze mechanism in DEC-013 exists specifically to answer it.

 ---